-The amortization schedule on the previous page shows the minimum contributions required according to CalPERS amortization policy.
-There has been considerable interest from many agencies in paying off these unfunded accrued liabilities sooner and the possible savings in doing so.
-As a result, we have provided alternate amortization schedules to help analyze the current amortization schedule and illustrate the advantages of accelerating unfunded liability payments.
+The amortization schedule on the previous page shows the minimum contributions required according to the CalPERS amortization policy.
+Many agencies have expressed interest in paying off the unfunded accrued liabilities more quickly than required.
+As such, we have provided alternative amortization schedules to help analyze the current amortization schedule and illustrate the potential savings of accelerating unfunded liability payments.

-Shown on the following page are future year amortization payments based on 1) the current amortization schedule reflecting the individual bases and remaining periods shown on the previous page, and 2) alternate "fresh start" amortization schedules using two sample periods that would both result in interest savings relative to the current amortization schedule.
-Note that the payments under each alternate scenario increase by 2.75 percent per year.
+Shown on the following page are future year amortization payments based on 1) the current amortization schedule reflecting the individual bases and remaining periods shown on the previous page, and 2) alternative "fresh start" amortization schedules using two sample periods that would both result in interest savings relative to the current amortization schedule.

-The Current Amortization Schedule typically contains individual bases that are both positive and negative.
-Positive bases result from plan changes, assumption changes or plan experience that result in increases to unfunded liability.
-Negative bases result from plan changes, assumption changes or plan experience that result in decreases to unfunded liability.
-The combination of positive and negative bases within an amortization schedule can result in unusual or problematic circumstances in future years such as:
+The Current Amortization Schedule typically contains both positive and negative bases.
+Positive bases result from plan changes, assumption changes, method changes or plan experience that increase unfunded liability.
+Negative bases result from plan changes, assumption changes, method changes, method changes, or plan experience that decrease unfunded liability.
+The combination of positive and negative bases within an amortization schedule can result in unusual or problematic circumstances in future years, such as: